FLOIP/flow-spec/layers/blocks-1.md

 | `format_string` \(string\) | This is a ["scanf"](http://www.cplusplus.com/reference/cstdio/scanf/)-compatible format string, where any %-characters will be read into context variables. |
 | `destination_variables` \(list\) | This is a list of strings, containing the variable names in the context where the results will be stored.
 The number of variable names must match the number of %-characters in `format_string`. |

+The block writes an output value of TRUE or FALSE to the block name for its result; TRUE if the read was successful.

-This block has 2 exits: the first is chosen when all variables are read successfully.
-The second is chosen when there is a read error.
+This block typically has 2 exits: the first is chosen when variables are read successfully.
+The second (default exit) is used when there is a read error.

 ### Example